parreirat/vehiculum-challenge/development_checklist.md

 [ ] - sparks
   [ ] - yields for formatting .csv data outputs
+  [ ] - rake task for basic implementation of new Status::Page
   [ ] - rake tasks/config file for new pages to be implemented
   [ ] - release actual gem